StarrLucky/Noswear_Android_Client/README.md

 In the future this APP could be also appears as a voice recognition server.

+## This app handles requests from Wi-Fi
+request with param ?shocking=on

+> x.x.x.x/?shocking=on

+ will trigger sending BLE command (LEDPIN high state, for example) into NRF51-board.

 ## NRF51 BLE:

 Service UUID: `00001523-1212-EFDE-1523-785FEABCD123`